skh53/ethz-hack-24/README.md

  [![Slack](https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white)](https://tketusers.slack.com/join/shared_invite/zt-18qmsamj9-UqQFVdkRzxnXCcKtcarLRA#)

+## FIRST: give us your email

+-> Fill in [this form](https://forms.office.com/r/MGCB3bTxEm).
+As soon as we have your email address we will send you an invitation to join the Nexus cloud environment.

 ## When you are ready to begin

 * One member of the team should fork this repository and share the URL with team members.